ESTAblished in 2013

 In 2015, Jacob took two Rides.
 First, he did a cross country ride (Ventura Beach, CA to Ocean City, MD) from May 26 to July 19.
 Then two weeks later, he did a fun "little spin" around Maryland to attend four minor league baseball games in five days.
 During the year, Jacob's Ride organized over 30 events throughout the country.
 In 2016 there were two short Rides.
 One here in Maryland and the other from Annapolis to Altoona, PA to help jump-start a new HLAA chapter in Blair County.
 Over 300 supporters joined us at the Altoona Curve baseball game.

-Additionally, and probably more significantly, this Fall Jacob has been enrolled in a custom-made internship at Johns Hopkins Hospital (Baltimore) under the direction of Dr. Howard Francis.
+More significantly, during the fall of 2016, Jacob was enrolled in a custom-made internship at Johns Hopkins Hospital / The Listening Center (Baltimore) under the direction of Dr. Howard Francis.
 The internship was designed to expose Jacob to the entire cochlear implant process - from intake testing and analysis, through the surgery and rehabilitation & follow-up.
 Jacob was actually in the operating room for one middle ear surgery and one implant procedure.